sakpals/Zendesk-Ticket-Viewer/README.md

 ## Testing
 Testing is automated using pytest-flask.

-NOTE: ensure that the server is running in a separate terminal/command prompt window before running tests
+NOTE: ensure that you have activated virtual environment + the server is running in a separate terminal/command prompt window before running tests

 ### Installing